Iceberg Lettuce Versus Romaine Lettuce

-The CDC has told everyone who lives in United States to get rid of your romaine lettuce due to it being the source of an e coli outbreak.
+The CDC has told everyone who lives in the United States to get rid of your romaine lettuce due to it being the source of an e-Coli outbreak.
 The outbreak has killed one person and has made many others sick.

 1. Which lettuce has more vitamin K?

 4. Does romaine or iceberg lettuce have potassium?

 1. Romaine lettuce has more vitamin K but iceberg lettuce has it too.
 For one cup(72g) iceberg lettuce has 17.4 mcg and romaine lettuce has 48 mcg.